profsmith89/ctps/_sources/chap07.md

 I used a for-loop since we know the maximum number of bits in our significand; the loop must end at that maximum and a for-loop makes this easy to do and to understand.
 You could build an equivalent solution with a while-loop.

-Inside the for-loop, I check to see if our best guess (`best`) matches `n`, and break out of the loop early if it is.
+Inside the for-loop, I check to see if our best guess (`best`) matches `n`, and break out of the loop early if it does.
 Besides updating the string encoding of the significand, the loop body adjusts the bounds (i.e., `upper` and `lower`) as it updates `guess`, since every bit we add to the significand tightens one or the other of the two bounds.

 ```{code-block} python
 ---